Williams Law Group, LLC

 Child protective services in New Jersey is referred to as the Division of Child Protection and Permanency (DCPP), or formerly known as the Division of Youth and Family Service (DYFS).
 This agency oversees all child abuse and neglect cases in the state of New Jersey.
-DCPP receives referrals regarding allegations of child abuse and neglect and begin investigations within 24 hours of receiving those referrals.
+DCPP receives referrals regarding allegations of child abuse and neglect and begins investigations within 24 hours of receiving those referrals.

 The Division’s ultimate role in these cases is to determine if there is any abuse or neglect occurring or whether a child is at risk of harm based on something happening in the home.
 The Williams Law Group focuses on DCPP Law.
 If you want qualified representation in DCPP, no one compares to Attorney Allison Williams.
-When protecting your child, turn to our Short Hills DCPP lawyers first.
+When protecting your child, turn to our New Jersey DCPP lawyers first.

 Someone may report an incident to DCPP if they have concerns that a child is being physically, emotionally, or sexually abused or is at risk of harm due to untreated mental illnesses, substance abuse or domestic violence in the home.